Nick Fortes Player Props: Marlins vs. Twins

 - Fortes hit .230 with six doubles, a triple, nine home runs and 18 walks.

-- Fortes had a hit in 34 of 72 games a season ago, with multiple hits in 14 of those games.
+- Fortes had a hit in 34 of 72 games a year ago, with multiple hits in 14 of those games.

-- He hit a long ball in eight games a year ago (out of 72 opportunities, 11.1%), going deep in 3.8% of his trips to the dish.
+- He hit a home run in eight games a year ago (out of 72 opportunities, 11.1%), going deep in 3.8% of his plate appearances.

-- Fortes picked up an RBI in 15 of 72 games last year, with multiple RBIs in six of them.
-He drove in three or more runs in two games.
+- Fortes drove in a run in 15 games last season out of 72 (20.8%), including multiple RBIs in 8.3% of those games (six times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.